SBU-COSMOLIKE/emulators_code/README.md

 ## CMB Emulators <a name="CMB"></a>

-Cosmic Microwave Background (CMB) emulators are trained to emulate `TT` (temperature auto spectrum), `TE` (temperature-polarization cross spectrum), and `EE` (polarization auto spectrum) power spectra output calculated by `CAMB` Boltznman code.
+Cosmic Microwave Background (CMB) emulators are trained to emulate `TT` (temperature auto spectrum), `TE` (temperature-polarization cross spectrum), and `EE` (polarization auto spectrum) power spectra output calculated by the `CAMB` Boltzmann code.

 We provide a few architecture options; for instance, the users can select `modeltype` to be either `TRF` (standing for Transformer) or `CNN` (standing for Convolutional Neural Network).

-Users then need to specify the corresponding emulator, each emulator correspond to a cosmological model as well as a specific CAMB version and accuracy settings.
-This is done as follows
+Users then need to specify the corresponding emulator, which corresponds to a specific cosmological model, as well as a particular CAMB version and accuracy settings.
+This specification is done as follows.

 **Step :one:**: Select the 'ordering' list, which needs to be the exact sequence of parameters input to the emulator.,